Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 In Ruby, the standard Logger class requires explicitly

-setting the log destination.
-For example, Logger.new($stderr)
+setting the log destination, such as Logger.new($stderr)

 or Logger.new('app.log')